elastos/Elastos.Hive.DevDocs/tech/manual/source/api.rst

 =================
 /file/add
 =================
-Add a file or directory to Cluster.
+Add a file or directory to cluster.

 .. list-table:: Arguments
    :widths: 15 10 10 30